How to Taste Wine Like a Sommelier: The 6-Step Method

 Once a week, taste two wines of the same grape side by side.
 Run both through the six-step procedure.
 Compare structure readings.
 This is the single fastest accelerator of structural fluency.

-Our develop your wine palate guide has a 30-day starter plan that combines these two habits.
+Our develop your wine palate guide has a 30-day starter plan that combines these two habits, and common wine tasting mistakes covers the bad habits that creep in if you practice without feedback.

 Habit 3 — a monthly blind pour